jorgenbl/raspberrypi-reset-image/README.md

+# Raspbian reset image

-# An automatic build of a Rasberry Pi image that can be reset
+An automatic build of a Rasbian image that can be reset

 All credits go to the guys over at Lime Pepper LTD